Wrong Icon

 A hernia often presents as a visible or palpable lump at the affected site, which becomes more noticeable when you squat, bend, lift heavy objects, or strain.
 This lump may disappear when you lie down and reappear when you cough or sneeze.

 Recovery time typically ranges from 4 to 6 weeks but can vary based on factors such as the type of hernia, surgical method, and individual health condition.
 Your surgeon will provide personalized recovery guidelines.
+Recovery after hernia surgery in Singapore also depends on whether you undergo open or laparoscopic repair.

 Yes, hernia surgery is generally covered by insurance in Singapore.
 The extent of coverage depends on your specific insurance plan and policy terms.
 It's advisable to check with your provider for detailed information.